 This leaves me in the beginner’s AP world of snapping photos at the eyepiece with my Android phone running Camera FV-5.
 I tried a bunch of other apps, none were even close to giving me what I want on my Samsung Note 4.
 I can’t save in RAW, but I’m fine with JPGs.
 I’m aiming more for souvenir web photos than printing enlargements or giant murals.
 I’m getting a few shots, but nothing spectacular, and it’s hard to figure out where I need to make my improvements.
 There are x steps in the process.

 - Adjust the phone to the right height and angle of the eyepiece ring.

 - Mount the eyepiece ring over the eyepiece, thus mounting the camera.

-- Adjust focus of scope.
+- Adjust the focus of the scope.

-- Adjust settings for camera.
+- Adjust settings for the camera.

 - Snap the photo or record the video.

 Step one: Mount the phone in the bracket